darrencauthon/seam/README.md

 ````
 flow.start order_id: '1234'
 ````

-An instance of this effort was created and saved in the database.
+An instance of this effort was created and saved in whatever persistence is being used (in-memory by default).

 This effort will start at the first step (send_order_to_warehouse) and then progress through the steps as they are completed.

-_(By default, Seam persists all data in memory, but there are other plugins available for other databases.)_

 "start" also returns the effort that was created, and it will look like this: